 ADS recognizes the need to invest more resources in Living Well chronic disease self-management program workshops-a series of six weekly workshops held in community settings with two peer leaders, one or both of whom are non-health professionals who have an ongoing health condition or chronic disease themselves.
-This evidence-based program emphasizes the patient's role in managing their health conditions; techniques to deal with frustration, fatigue, pain and/or isolation; appropriate nutrition and exercise; appropriate medication use; and communication with health professionals and loved ones.
+This evidence-based program emphasizes the patient's role in managing www.healthycommunitieshealthyfuture.org/learn-the-facts/economic-costs-of-obesity/.